Comcast/Comcast.github.io-archive/comcast.github.io/CONTRIBUTING.md

 Thank you for considering helping out!

-Looking to update description or feature your project?
-You're in the right place.
-Feel free to make the change by following these steps.
+Looking to update information or feature your project?
+Feel free to make the change yourself!
+You're in the right place to get started.

 First, please read the [code of conduct](CODE_OF_CONDUCT.md).
 We take it very seriously!